I want to personally thank Elizabeth for nominating me for “Best Blogger Recognition Award 2017”!

 Living With Stigma: Deb authors a blog covering mental health that peaks her interest.
 Including a variety of various topics, beautiful poetry, quotes for inspiration, images and re-blogging from other blogger’s incredible posts.
 Essentially, focusing on mental health/illness topics addressing: Stigma, PTSD, childhood sexual abuse, depression, bipolar disorder, narcissist parenting, narcissism, migraines or chronic pain, eating disorders, other mental illnesses, psychotherapy, or abuses.
 Also, personal articles about her own journey through depression, the healing process of PTSD and maternal narcissism with therapy etc. Follow her on Twitter!

-Imommy (Maria): Writes about motherhood, family, children, issues surrounding current awareness initatives, and much more.
+Imommy (Maria): Writes about motherhood, family, children, issues surrounding current awareness initiatives, and much more.
 Her blog is full of wonderful and insightful content.
 You will enjoy her writing style and her articles very much.
 Her perspective on post-pardum depression is enlightening.
-Additionally, she shares advice on raising children while living with a behavioral health challenge.
+Additionally, she shares advice on raising children while living with a behavioral health challenge

 Last But Not Least Nominees: